-Once enrolled, providers will be connected with a Technical Assistance Specialist (TA) from Child Care Aware of Washington.
-The Technical Assistance Specialist will assist the provider as they complete the trainings and self-assessments that are required to reach a Level 2 and become eligible to apply for an on-site evaluation.
+Once enrolled, providers are connected with a Technical Assistance Specialist (TA) from Child Care Aware of Washington.
+The Technical Assistance Specialist assists providers as they complete the trainings and self-assessments that are required to reach a Level 2 and become eligible to apply for an on-site evaluation.
 For more information on this process, please visit “Professional Development: Early Achievers Level 2 Pathway” above.
 Each provider will complete a Rating Readiness Tool with their TA and, if this is approved, the provider will be eligible to submit an application for on-site evaluation.

-The on-site evaluation is conducted by Community Liaisons and Data Collectors from the Childcare Quality and Early Learning Center for Research and Training (CQEL) at the University of Washington.
+The on-site evaluation is conducted by Community Liaisons and Data Collectors from Cultivate Learning at the University of Washington.
 Community Liaisons meet with providers that have been approved for an on-site evaluation prior to the evaluation taking place in order to answer questions and gather any details that the Data Collectors will need to know when they arrive at the program to collect the data that will be the basis for the site rating level.

-Upon completion of the on-site evaluation, the CQEL team will carefully review the information gathered.
-CQEL is responsible for compiling and analyzing provider data to determine total facility points, and for using that data to make a rating recommendation.
-DEL will assign the final Early Achievers rating level based on the CQEL recommendation.
-Providers will then receive access to their Early Achievers Rating Report through the WELS system.
+Upon completion of the on-site evaluation, the Cultivate Learning team carefully reviews the information gathered.
+Cultivate Learning is responsible for compiling and analyzing provider data to determine total facility points, and for using that data to make a rating recommendation.
+DEL assigns the final Early Achievers rating level based on the recommendation from Cultivate Learning.
+Providers then receive access to their Early Achievers Rating Report through the WELS system.

-After receiving their Early Achievers Rating Report, providers will begin working with a coach to continue to improve practices at the facility.
-For more on the coaching process, please visit Coaching above.
+After receiving their Early Achievers Rating Report, providers begin working at their facility with a coach to improve the strategies they use to support the learning of young children in their care.